Main Content

 Integrate Process into GitHub

-With the CI/CD Automation for Simulink Check support package, you can define a process for your team and set up your CI system to run the tasks in that process as a pipeline in CI.
+You can define a process for your team and set up your CI system to run the tasks in that process as a pipeline in CI using the CI/CD Automation for Simulink Check support package.

 In this example, you connect a project to GitHub® and generate a GitHub Actions workflow file for the project and its process model by using the pipeline generator.
-You can specify the pipeline generator options to create pipelines that separate tasks into different jobs, run model tasks in parallel, and use other custom pipeline behaviors.
+You can specify the pipeline generator options to create pipelines that separate tasks into different jobs and use other custom pipeline behaviors.

 This example shows the recommended way to use your process in GitHub.
 Alternatively, you can manually author a GitHub Actions workflow file that opens your project and runs your process.
 For more information, Approaches to Running Processes in CI.